ConsenSysMesh/blockapps-web3/README.md

 ### Implemented Methods

 The following list the currently implemented methods.
-Some methods have restrictions: For instance, any method that takes a block number or "latest", "earliest" or "pending" will default to "latest" regardless of what's passed to web3.
+Some methods have restrictions: For instance, any method that takes a block number of "latest", "earliest" or "pending" will default to "latest" regardless of what's passed to web3.
 Some of these restrictions are because they haven't been implemented; other restrictions are due to functionality not yet implemented by BlockApps.

 * `eth_coinbase`
 * `eth_accounts`